 On the flip side, play sand is a better sand option than calcium sand.
 However, play sand is still not really an ideal substrate for bearded dragons because of the ingestion and infection risk.

 Also, play sand, despite the name, isn’t necessarily ideal for “playing” since it doesn’t hold its shape well.
 So, if your beardie is looking to dig in their substrate, you can pretty much forget about play sand holding up.

 Now, you could dampen it some, but then you’re likely just going to raise the humidity level in the tank and that will present a whole other array of issues.

 Also, play sand has been known to literally STAIN bearded dragons’ skin.
-SO, there’s that as well…
+So unfortunately, there’s that to consider as well.

-I recommend avoiding this as a substrate since many kinds of wood are toxic for bearded dragons.
+However, I recommend avoiding this as a substrate since most kinds of wood are toxic for bearded dragons.